 - Start the hike on the Lemosho route and on day 3 instead of heading east towards Lava tower, head north where you will connect with the Rongai route, attempt the summit from the Kibo hut and descend via Mweka route.

-Please take note that you will need to arrange a longer 8 to 9 day hike to include the Northern circuit to your hike and it can only be arranged through our higher quality Standard package.
+Please take note that you will need to arrange a longer 8 to 9 day hike to include the Northern circuit to your hike and it can only be arranged through our higher quality Superior Package.

 Western Breach / Arrow Glacier

 An alternative final ascend route which can be taken from all of the western routes, sleeping at magnificent Arrow Glacier on your summit night.
 The Western Breach poses a very difficult walk up steep scree with some rock scrambling required occasionally.
 Snow cover makes scree easier but an ice axe is then required.

 It is also possible to sleep an extra night inside the Kibo Crater!
 This option can only be arranged on special request through our higher quality Superior Package option.

 Please however refer to the higher risks involved to the Western Breach, as described above under the Umbwe route.

 No Technical climbs or adventure activities such as paragliding, cycling or skiing are allowed on Mount Kilimanjaro.